Skip to main content

 • Claude: nuanced, ethical analyses.

-• Gemini: complex multimodal inputs.
+• Gemini: complex multimodal inputs and image generation.

-• GPT-4o: structured outputs and creative content.
+• GPT-5.2: structured outputs and creative content.

 2. Visualize and Collaborate